 Then why are people using the first formula for size calculation?

 As mentioned before it gives an approximate size for the attic fan.
-Practically no attic is 10 foot high.
+Practically no attic is 10 feet high.
 If you replace the height in the above formula with 7 ft you get Formula 1 in effect.
 Depending on the number of air changes and the height of the attic the first formula makes sense.

-For a steep roof
+Attic fan size calculation for a steep roof

 If your house has a steep roof then you will need a more powerful fan.
 Approximately it takes around 20% more power to vent a steep-roofed attic.

 So you have to multiply the CFM value you got above with 1.2 (CFMx1.2)

 For example, if you have a 2000 sq.ft attic with a steep roof, it will require an attic fan of 1680 CFM.